abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * P.in: Has 2 d-projectors to improve transferability.
     Requires GW version
-    TODO: the model core charge should be improved
+    TODO: the model core charge and GBRV should be improved

 ## S